One City, Four Generations: PDC is Continually Evolving

 Fred & Lovey put in their own curing box, and begin transporting their Prime beef directly to PDC for hanging and aging.

 At the height of the Great Depression, Lovey regularly invites those who stop by the restaurant for ‘any kind of work or a meal’ to ‘come back at nine.
 That’s when the staff eats, and you’re welcome to a free meal with us.’
-Whatever was left over, Fred and Lovey would bring down to the mission.
+Whatever was left over, Fred and Lovey would

 With prohibition’s end, the family adds a tiny 3-stool bar.